roufamatic/roufa-enterprises-blog/contents/articles/nhibernate-cant-short-circuit/index.md

 Looking at the error message and the debugger it became clear that the `list.Contains` statement was being evaluated.
 That's very unusual behavior in C# as the `||` operator is supposed to "short-circuit:" when the first operand evaluates to `true`, the second is not evaluated at all.

 As it turns out, the parameter of the `Where` clause is actually an [expression tree](http://msdn.microsoft.com/en-us/library/vstudio/bb397951.aspx).
 NHibernate does not execute this expression directly.
-Instead, it parses it to generate a SQL statement it can against the database.
+Instead, it parses it to generate a SQL statement it can run against the database.

 To illustrate, suppose that there were no null check, and the list contained the values [1,2,3].
 It might try to do something like this: